gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ```
 - Predict the outcome of this playbook.
 - Execute the playbook
+  - Note: --step will cause Ansible to prompt you before executing each task.
+Answer with "Y" to execute the task, with "N" to skip the task, and "c" to continue the rest of the playbook without further prompts

 ```
 $ ansible-playbook p1a-raw.yml --syntax-check

 $ ansible-playbook p1a-raw.yml

+$ ansible-playbook p1a-raw.yml --step

 $ ansible-playbook p1a-raw.yml -v
 ```